karllark/dust_extinction/README.md

 License
 -------

-The BEAST is licensed under a 3-clause BSD style license (see the ``LICENSE.rst`` file).
+This code is licensed under a 3-clause BSD style license (see the ``LICENSE.rst`` file).